sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-03-21-linked-list-patterns.md

 **Interview note**

 Say why the dummy node is useful: it makes "remove head" and "remove middle" follow the same code path.

+> [!TIP] Reliable deletion pattern
+> For removal questions, `dummy + fixed gap` is usually the cleanest one-pass approach because it handles head deletion without any special-case branch.

 **Common mistakes**